bczernecki/imgw/README.md

     danepubliczne.imgw.pl collection.
 It is a wrapper for `meteo_monthly()`, `meteo_daily()`, and `meteo_hourly()`.

-  - **ogimet()** - Downloading hourly and daily meteorological data from the SYNOP stations available in the ogimet.com collection.
-Basically any meteorological (aka Synop) station working under the World Meteorological Organizaton framework after year 2000 should be accessible

-    - **ogimet_stations()** - retrieving geographical coordinates, altitude, WMO ID
-    and station names for the user-specified country nam; optionally plot results on a map

   - **meteo\_sounding()** - Downloading measurements of
     the vertical profile of atmosphere (aka rawinsonde data)